13. Would you Adam and Eve it?

 Origen says that there some Jews in his day who took this passage literally.
 To them it meant that one day you will see actual wolves, living with actual lambs, and so on, on an actual mountain.
 Most people would have no trouble understanding this passage as figurative, but clearly there can be exceptions!

 In others cases, though, Origen’s views were, and are, more controversial.
-He says this about Adam and Eve.
+He says this about the creation stories.

 What intelligent person can believe that the first, second, and third days existed, along with evenings and mornings, without the sun, moon, and stars?
 [The Sun and the Moon are created on the fourth day in Genesis] Or that the very first day occurred without a heaven?
 Who would be naive enough to think that God, like a gardener, planted a paradise in Eden to the east, and placed within it a tangible tree of life, such that eating its fruit would bestow life; or that consuming from the tree named after good and evil would impart such knowledge?
 Moreover, when it is said that God strolled through the garden in the cool of the day, and Adam concealed himself behind a tree, it is unlikely anyone would dispute these are symbolic phrases that reveal deeper truths through the guise of a historical narrative rather than literal events.